FDISK(8) System Administration FDISK(8)

 Usually all goes well by default, and there are no problems if Linux is

 the only system on the disk.
-However, if the disk has to be shared
+However, if the disk has to be shared with

-boots it looks at the partition table, and tries to deduce what (fake)
+it looks at the partition table, and tries to deduce what (fake)

 geometry is required for good cooperation with other systems.